 This group includes Overtemperature Warning and Power Good Signal.
-The warnings do not turn off POLs but rather generate signals that can be transmitted to a host controller via the I2C bus.
+Warnings do not turn off POLs but rather set status bits which can be noted by the DPM and be transmitted to a host controller via the $l^2C$ bus.

 8.3.1.1 Overtemperature Warning